gabslim912/sarraounia_prize/_jury_members/binta-tini-1.md

 layout: jury
 lang: en
 ref: bin
-job_position: Founder and director of La Farandole des Livres
+job_position: Founder and director </br>La Farandole des Livres
 image: "/uploads/normal_picture.png"
 bio: 'Binta Tini is the founder and director of La Farandole des Livres, the first bookshop for children and young adult readers in Niamey which was created in 2007